Mental health and wellbeing index user guide

 How to get the most out of the mental health and wellbeing index data

 To help us better understand mental health and wellbeing in our population, a mental health and wellbeing index has been produced for Hampshire.
-This tool aims to assess the mental health and wellbeing of people and communities within each ward across the county.
+This tool aims to assess the mental health and wellbeing of people and communities within each middle layer super output area across the county.

 Download the complete user guide